 Tallinn TV Tower

 ”, and after half an hour of walking from the entrance gate you will reach the foot of the tower.
 The ticket costs 7 euro, but it is money well spent.
 Climb up to the 21st floor and enjoy the panorama of Tallinn from 170 meters in height.
 Climb to the 22nd floor, enjoy a coffee and a treat and then take a spin on the outdoor revolving terrace and watch Tallinn from that height.
 It is simply exciting!

 , you enter by paying the ticket to a lady in a trailer (€ 3 no student discounts).
 Everything here has been left intact; chairs, cabinets, dining stools, toilet seats, typewriters, blank papers to fill out, magazines, operating room, and some mattress.
 If you are on vacation in Tallinn then do not miss the opportunity to visit the former prison of Patarei.

 Pass through the gates and as you delve deeper in the various corridors of the prison you will have the impression of stepping into the past.
 Everything remains as it was, and it is really awesome!
 It is definitely a very strong statement about freedom.
 A visit is a must especially for those who are passionate about contemporary history.

 Tallinn Town Wall

-The Tallinn Town Wall is a wonderful artifact of the past, as it turned out it is very handy for the young generations of today.
+is a wonderful artifact of the past, as it turned out it is very handy for the young generations of today.
 This historic wall also serves as a vending niche or where tables from the nearby restaurants are usually set -up.
 The city wall is encountered in many areas of the city, it is often well preserved or restored and there is a good picture on the nature of the original fortifications.

 The best and most original can be found at the flower market, which most tourist groups rarely visit.
 Walking along the walls is like being transported into another era and giving an idea of how glorious Talinn City use to be during the medieval times.